Nonsogithub41/Rockbuster-Analysis-SQL/README.md

 - Category
 - Language

+  **Data is provided by careerfoundry and is available [here](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)

 ## Tools
 For this project, the following tools were used:
 - PGSQL - For dataset analysis
 - Tableau - For Visualization
+- Powerpoint
+- Excel

 ## Executing the code